kirru2198/My_Docker/Docker_Volumes/Volume_Explaination.md

 You can mount a volume to a container using the command `docker run -d --mount source=<volume_name>,target=<container_directory> <image_name>`.
 This allows the container to access the data stored in the volume.

 In summary, bind mounts and volumes both solve the problem of data persistence in containers, but volumes offer better management and flexibility.
-If you have any questions, please leave a timestamp in the comments, and I'll be happy to help.
-Thank you for watching, and I'll see you in the next video!